-On June 11, 2012, the Company terminated various leases related to its uranium mining claims (the "Claims") consisting of: Cutler King Property (3 unpatented mining claims); "Centennial-Sun Cup" (42 unpatented mining claims); "Bull Canyon" (2 unpatented mining claims); "Martin Mesa" (51 unpatented mining claims); "Avalanche/Ajax" (8 unpatented mining claims) and "Home Mesa" (9 unpatented mining claims).
+On June 11, 2012, the Company terminated various leases related to its uranium mining claims (the "Claims"), consisting of: the Cutler King Property (3 unpatented mining claims); "Centennial-Sun Cup" (42 unpatented mining claims); "Bull Canyon" (2 unpatented mining claims); "Martin Mesa" (51 unpatented mining claims); "Avalanche/Ajax" (8 unpatented mining claims) and "Home Mesa" (9 unpatented mining claims).
 The Company had acquired the Claims through the acquisition of Amicor on January 26, 2012.
-The decision by the Company to terminate these leases followed changes in management and direction of the Company, a review of the Uranium market, and the timing and costs expected to pursue the business.
-On June 11, 2012 the Company effectively ceased efforts to continue its mining exploration activities.
+The decision by the Company to terminate these leases followed changes in management and direction of the Company, a review of the uranium market, and the timing and costs expected to pursue the business.